The Early Middle Ages 500 – 1000

-Of course it is not easy to put a date on the start of this period.
+It is not easy to put a date on the start of this period.
 There are a number of pointers.
 Obviously the decline of the Roman Empire played a key role in this.
-This started in the 3th century and in particular in north-western Europe this allowed the Germanic tribe to travel more or less freely into Roman territory and many tribes moved permanently into the area.
+This started already in the 3th century and in particular in north-western Europe this allowed the Germanic tribe to travel more or less freely into Roman territory and many tribes moved permanently into the area.
 In particular the Saliers where already at the end of the 3rd century well and truly establish in the area below the large rivers in the Low Countries.
-They became the dominant Germanic force known as the Franks.
+They became the dominant Germanic force when they merged with other tribes to the Franks.
 During the late Roman period most of the military leaders in this region (and even beyond) were coming from the Germanic tribes who had been able to rise through the military ranks to become the leaders in the boarder regions.

-When the Romans permanently left the region in 402, control was basically in the hand of the Romanised Germans.
+The Romans permanently left the region in 402 and control was basically in the hand of the Romanised Germans.

 Another date of course is the final fall of Rome in 476.
 But its decline started as soon as the Emperor Constantine moved the capital to Byzantium in 325, which was consequently renamed into Constantinople.